gutschilla/elixir-pdf-generator/README.md

 # Configuration

 This module will automatically try to finde both `wkhtmltopdf` and `pdftk` in your path.
 But you may override or explicitly set their paths in your config/config.exs:

 ```
 config :pdf_generator,
-      wkhtml_path: "/path/to/wkhtmltopdf",
+    wkhtml_path:    "/usr/bin/wkhtmltopdf",
-      pdftk_path:  "/path/to/pdftk",
+    pdftk_path:     "/usr/bin/pdftk",
+    command_prefix: "xvfb-run"
 ```

 # Documentation

 For more info, read the [docs on hex](http://hexdocs.pm/pdf_generator) or issue `h PdfGenerator` in your iex shell.

 TODO
 ====

 - [ ] Pass some useful base path so wkhtmltopdf can resolve static files (styles, images etc) linked in the HTML